 Training for Young Athletes is held every Tuesday and Thursday evening at Ashfields, starting at 6.30pm and typically lasting 1 hour.

 The majority of training is carried out on the track and surrounding grassed area in a safe environment.

 On occasion training is held in different locations where the children are supervised to ensure their safety.

-In the younger age groups children are coached in different aspects of athletics by our qualified coaches to nurture an understanding of what the sport can offer, before specialising in the later age groups.
+In the younger age groups children are coached in different aspects of athletics by our extremely well qualified coaches to nurture an understanding of what the sport can offer, before specialising in the later age groups.

 The coaches meet regularly to assess training needs and schedules to ensure the young athletes continue to develop and enjoy the sport.

 For more information please visit our Coaching section or feel free to speak to our coaches in person at Ashfields on one of the training nights.

 Newcastle (Staffs) AC is proud to have been awarded Clubmark status, one of the few athletic clubs in Staffordshire to have done so.

 Clubmark is a cross-sport quality accreditation for clubs with junior sections and is aimed at developing the skills and optimising the talents of young people, as well as encouraging healthy, active lifestyles.
 The award recognises that the club holds all the necessary criteria to fulfil its commitment to junior athletics, with qualified coaches, a child welfare officer, and a safe environment in which youngsters can participate in athletics.